In addition to working on and supplying 944 racks as described below, Boxster racks can also be converted to manual. Please ask!

 There are three lengths: short-from the power-steering rack, medium-from the 924 rack, and long-from the VW Rabbit derived rack.
 The top linkage is 924.
 The bottom linkage is 944 power.
 Your existing linkage can be professionally lengthened by the Machine Shop utilizing 4130 Chrome Molly Tubing.

-Full race only refurbished power rack converted to manual, 3.5 = 141 mm ratio. complete with shorter steering universal shaft, new tie rods, ends, and boots.
+Full race only refurbished power rack converted to manual, 3.5 turns = 141 mm ratio.
+Complete with shorter steering universal shaft, new tie rods, ends, and boots.
 Pinion locked and all hydraulic holes plugged.
-Pre 1987 $415.
-1987 on $495.
+Pre 1987 $750.
+1987 on $830.
 Add $160 for solid mounts.

 All shipping for your account.